ThousandBirdsInc/chidori/README.md

 ## 📖 Chidori V2
 Chidori is an open-source environment for building AI agents.
-You author code like you typically would with python or javascript, and we provide a layer for interfacing with the complexities of AI models in long-running workflows.
+You author code with python or javascript, and we provide a layer for interfacing with the complexities of AI models in long-running workflows.

 We are continuing to make significant changes in response to feedback and iterating on different features.